Video Game: Company of Heroes aka: Companyof Heroes

 The Alleged Tank: The commander of the Hotchkiss Light Tank is dismissive of his vehicle, though more over its armor than its driving capabilities.

-The "Invasion of Normandy" campaign starts off with the D-Day landings, but the next mission takes place a few hours before.
+The "Invasion of Normandy" campaign starts off with the D-Day beach landings, but the next mission takes place a few hours before during the Airborne drops.

 2's campaign starts in the Battle of Stalingrad in 1942, then moves back to 1941 and continues on in chronological order from there.
 Justified, as all the campaign missions are Lev Isakovich's flashbacks and he remembers Stalingrad most vividly, while the subsequent flashbacks are due to Colonel Churkin's prompting.